General description

 - open research

-As of 2024, this module can be followed together with module 1 Introduction to R in a complete Novice track for this Summer School.
+As from 2024 onwards, this module can be followed together with module 1 Introduction to R in a complete Novice track for this Summer School.

 Target audience and course prerequisites